Thenujan-0/bamini/README.md

 ```
 yay fcitx5-table-other
 ```
-This is sufficient is=n arch linux as AUR package is there
+This is sufficient in arch linux as AUR package is there

 for non arch distributions however a manual install is necessary